UnprofessionalProfessional/tt9/README.md

 - The dictionaries are licensed under the licenses provided in the [respective readme files](docs/dictionaries), where applicable.
 Detailed information about the dictionaries is also available there.
 - [Silver foil photo created by rawpixel.com - www.freepik.com](https://www.freepik.com/photos/silver-foil)
 - "Negotiate" and "Vibrocentric" fonts are under [The Fontspring Desktop/Ebook Font End User License](docs/desktop-ebook-EULA-1.8.txt).

+## To DO
+* Language Menu
+* Input Method Menu
+* Shift
+  * Shift icon
+  * Selecting Text
+  * When the shift key is pressed once, make the next character uppercase.
+* After a word has been entered, deleting its characters should not change it